DeivaTeam/ReactJS-Styled-Form-Components/README.md

 4. Reducing the risk of specificity clash?
 Everyone might have encounter the specificity clash problem before.
 For example, you just wanted to add a margin to a specific paragraph, but it unintentionally impacts the other paragraphs.
 You can easily solve this problem by applying a CSS class only once.
 Styled-Components is actually doing this for us.
 It automatically generates a unique class name and pass it to our component.

+## React Styled Components Example
+  The styled-components utilizes tagged template literals to style your components.
+Okay, first we install the React js, and then we explore the React styled-components.
+Here we created three sample for which use same components with conditional props.

 ## Screens

 1) Signup